AI Summary of Peer-Reviewed Research

 Research title:

-Capital account openness shows an inverted U-shape in growth
+Capital account openness shows an inverted U-shape with growth

 Authors: